chyifan/learngit/readme.txt

-Git is a version system.
-Git is free software.
+Git is a good software.